akazukin5151/metroani/README.md

 - Script itself can be edited for advanced customization
 - Four built-in themes
     - `Metro`: Tokyo Metro light theme with line color as accent.
 Used by Tokyo Metro
     - `Yamanote`: Dark background for station name.
-Used by newer JR East lines such as the Yamanote, Saikyo and Joban Lines
+Used by newer JR East lines such as the Yamanote and Joban Lines
     - `JR`: Gray background and older look with more boxes.
 Used by other JR East lines such as the Keihin-Tohoku and Chuo Lines
     - `Tokyu`: Dark background for station name and circles for stations (TODO).
 Used by Tokyu Lines